akrouk/PromiseSQL/README.md

 db.close();
 ```

-This module is still a work in progress.
+***This module is still a work in progress.***

 By design, it was created as an SQL backend for interaction-based Discord bots built in [discord.js v13](https://discord.js.org/#/docs/discord.js/v13/general/welcome).
-It is intended to create more user-friendly, asynchronous query functions on top of [node-sqlite3](https://www.npmjs.com/package/sqlite3), which take in an "options" object as arguments, a practice inspired by discord.js.
+It is intended to create more user-friendly, asynchronous query functions, which take in an "options" object as arguments, a practice inspired by discord.js.

 While it can run any query asychronously, it currently only supports the following built-in query and expression functions: